University of California, Davis: West Campus

 For most of UC Davis' history, West Campus has served primarily as agricultural research land.
 Recently, portions were developed through a $300 million public-private partnership to form the largest zero net energy community in the United States, known as UC Davis West Village.
-West Village will provide housing for 3,000 students, faculty and staff and will help the university recruit and retain top faculty.
-The project will include 662 apartments, 343 single-family homes, 42,500 square feet of commercial space, a recreation center and study facilities.
-West Village will also host the first community college on a UC campus.
+West Village plans to provide housing for 3,000 students, faculty and staff.

 The classes held in this area mainly involve plant sciences, but also include entomology courses as well.
 Students in the plant sciences maintain gardens as part of the PLS 5 lab while Entomology 156L and 158 students embark on field trips to sample fish for parasites at Putah Creek and conduct projects in forensic entomology at the UC Davis ecosystem, respectively.
 West Campus is also home to the University Airport, Foundation Plant Services, the California National Primate Research Center, and the Contained Research Facility, a bio-safety level 3 facility.

 Arboretum

 To the south side of the campus core is the 100-acre UC Davis Arboretum, which includes 3.5 miles of paved paths, 4,000 tree specimens, Putah Creek and Lake Spafford.
 On March 10, 2017, a multi-year waterway enhancement project began.
+The first phase of the project was completed in 2018 and a second phase was completed a year ahead of schedule in November 2024.